 - 6. Verify that the IBM HBA device driver versions in the cluster node are current.
 If they are not current, refer to the readme file located in the \Host_Adapter directory on the installation CD and upgrade the device drivers. - 7.
 Install the new version of the Storage Manager software in the first cluster node.
-See "Installing the storage management software" on page 77 for instructions. - In the Cluster Administrator window, select the first node of the cluster and click File → Resume Node to resume cluster service in first cluster node. - Move all cluster groups that were active in the first cluster node back to it.
+See "Installing Storage Manager 9.23 Client" on page 74 for instructions.

+- 8. In the Cluster Administrator window, select the first node of the cluster and click File → Resume Node to resume cluster service in first cluster node. - 9.
+Move all cluster groups that were active in the first cluster node back to it.
 Make sure that the cluster groups can be brought online in the first cluster node with no problems. - 10.
-Repeat steps 1 on page 82 through 9 for each of the other nodes in the cluster configuration.
-Perform all steps for each cluster node, one cluster node at a time.
+Repeat steps 1 on page 96 through 9 for each of the other nodes in the cluster configuration.
+Perform all steps for each cluster node, one cluster node at a